 Rewiring HR & Job Tech Platforms for a Skills-First Future

-HR & job tech platforms are central to hiring — but the way they work is holding STARs and their skills back
+HR & Job tech platforms are central to hiring — but the way they work is holding back millions of skilled workers

 Most job platforms were built around a simple idea: help employers find the best candidates, fast.
 But the way platforms rank, filter, and surface job seekers today still relies heavily on outdated proxies like degree attainment and job titles.
 And that’s a problem.

-The challenge started when job search went online, it was exacerbated when companies looked to HR and Job Tech to automate their processes, it was compounded when HR and Job Tech tools relied on algorithms to filter candidates.
+The challenge started when job search went online, it was exacerbated when companies looked to HR and Job Tech to automate their processes, it was compounded when hiring tools began to rely on algorithms to filter candidates.

-STARs Hold Millions of Skills Your Platform Can Surface
+STARs Hold Millions of Skills.
+Your Platform Can Surface Them.

 STARs are the more than 70 million U.S. workers who are Skilled Through Alternative Routes — such as community college, military service, workforce training programs, or most commonly, learning on the job.